-If you searched on the internet for “barcode scanners for serial numbers” you probably discovered that it is easy to buy a barcode scanner but astonishingly difficult to get information about how to use it for keeping track of serial numbers or batch numbers.
+If you searched on the internet for “barcode scanners for serial numbers,” you probably discovered it is easy to buy a barcode scanner but astonishingly difficult to get information about how to use it for keeping track of serial numbers or batch numbers.
 We’ve encountered the same thing.

-The Reason Barcode Tasks are Difficult
+The Reason Barcode Tasks Are Difficult

-“Out of the box” solutions are not the predominant model in which complex barcode scanning solutions are sold, so internet quests for information usually end up at consultants and system integrators who have the expertise to program the components and put together a somewhat custom system.
-If you are looking for an affordable system that you can buy and deploy on your own, you are left out in the cold.
+“Out of the box” solutions are not the predominant model in which complex barcode scanning solutions are sold.
+That means internet quests for information usually end up at consultants and system integrators who have the expertise to program the components and put together a somewhat custom system.
+If you are looking for an affordable system to buy and deploy on your own, you are left out in the cold.

 How Finale Inventory Can Help

-The fundamental difference between serial numbers and batch numbers on the one hand, and SKUs or Product IDs on the other hand, is that serial number and batch numbers can be different for items of the same kind, whereas Product IDs and for the most part SKUs are the same for items of the same kind.
-Product ID identifies what kind of product an item is; serial numbers identify each item individually.
+The fundamental difference between serial numbers and batch numbers and SKUs or Product IDs is that serial and batch numbers can be different for items of the same kind, whereas Product IDs — and for the most part, SKUs — are the same for items of the same kind.
+The Product ID identifies what kind of product an item is — serial numbers identify each item individually.

-The good news is that after you’ve scanned in the serial number or batch numbers of the items received and scanned or selected the associated Product IDs, Finale Inventory remembers the associations in a lookup table, so for all subsequent operations like transfers, packing, stock changes, or shipping, you only have to scan a single piece of information — the serial number or batch number — and Finale looks up the associated Product ID in the lookup table.
+The good news is that after you’ve scanned in the serial number or batch numbers of the items received and scanned or selected the associated Product IDs, Finale Inventory remembers the associations in a lookup table.
+For all subsequent operations like transfers, packing, stock changes or shipping, you only have to scan a single piece of information — the serial number or batch number — and Finale looks up the associated Product ID in the lookup table.

-The kind of barcode scanner you choose to buy will depend on whether a computer will be nearby or attached to the scanner at the time of doing the operation, or whether you are scanning in batch mode while disconnected from a computer.
-In most circumstances Finale Inventory’s general purpose user interface will accommodate a company’s needs without customization for both kinds of scanners.
+The kind of barcode scanner you buy will depend on whether a computer will be nearby or attached to the scanner while doing the operation, or whether you are scanning in batch mode while disconnected from a computer.
+In most circumstances, Finale Inventory’s general-purpose user interface will accommodate a company’s needs without customization for both kinds of scanners.